APHA-AMR-VIR/APHASeqFinder/README.md

 #EFSA antimicrobial panel dictionary.
 Thi spipeline includes several versions at /soft_path/EFSA_panel
 efsa_dict="/home/javi/APHASeqFinder/EFSA_panel/EFSA_antimcriobial_panel_dictionary_191219.csv"

 #fastas_folder.
 If the assemblies for the samples have already been done, specify the path where they are.
-If fasta_folder is leave it equal to "" seqfinder will run spades
+If fasta_folder is left equal to "" seqfinder will run spades
 fastas_folder=""
 #fastas_folder="/home/javi/WGS_Results/Project_1/fastas"